-The considerations and requirements presented in Section 1 are accomplished through the adoption of semantically rich network interfacing capabilities throughout the SEMIoTICS framework, including the SBI-focused aspects covered in Task 3.1 ("Software defined Aggregation, Orchestration and cloud networks"), as documented in D3.1 ("Software defined programmability for IoT devices (first draft)"), the NBI-focused work carried out in the context of Task 3.2 ("IloT Network Function Virtualization"), as documented in D3.2 ("Network Functions Virtualization for IoT (1st draft)"), and the pattern-driven NBI which is designed in the context of Task 3.4 ("Task 3.4 - Network-level semantic Interoperability") and is detailed within this deliverable.
+The considerations and requirements presented in Section 1 are accomplished through the adoption of semantically rich network interfacing capabilities throughout the SEMIoTICS framework, including the SBI-focused aspects covered in Task 3.1 ("Software defined Aggregation, Orchestration and cloud networks"), as documented in D3.1 ("Software defined programmability for IoT devices (first draft)"), the NBI-focused work carried out in the context of Task 3.2 ("IIoT Network Function Virtualization"), as documented in D3.2 ("Network Functions Virtualization for IoT (1st draft)"), and the pattern-driven NBI which is designed in the context of Task 3.4 ("Task 3.4 - Network-level semantic Interoperability") and is detailed within this deliverable.

-SEMIoTICS' network-level semantic interoperability are enabled via the adoption of a set of key enabling technologies and implemented interfaces (as documented in sections 3 and 4 above, respectively), along with a full set of interoperability patterns (section 5) and the semantic descriptions developed in the context of Task 3.3 ("Semantics-based bootstrapping & interfacing") and documented in D3.3 ("Bootstrapping and interfacing SEMIoTICS field level devices (1st draft)").
+As presented, SEMIoTICS's network network-level semantic interoperability are enabled via the adoption of a set of key enabling technologies, as presented in Section 2 above, along with the semantic descriptions developed in the context of Task 3.3 ("Semantics-based bootstrapping & interfacing") and documented in D3.3 ("Bootstrapping and interfacing SEMIoTICS field level devices (1st draft)").
 The semantic descriptions in specific, in tandem with the architectural SPDI patterns (see Task 4.1 "Architectural SPDI Patterns", and D4.1 "SEMIoTICS SPDI Patterns (first draft)"), form the core of the SEMIoTICS Network-level semantic interoperability and SPDI-driven monitoring and adaptation capabilities.

-The SPDI properties also drive the pattern-driven NBI present on the SEMIoTICS' SDN controller, the design of which is presented herein.
+The SPDI properties also drive the pattern-driven NBI present on the SEMIoTICS's SDN controller, the design of which is presented herein.
 Via this interface, SPDI patterns, through translation from Recipes which describe the high level IoT service orchestrations and their requirements and desired properties (see D4.1), are used to define the operation of the SEMIoTICS network layer and its interactions with the IoT applications that may run on top (i.e. at the backend or external IoT applications).
 Therefore, the interoperability and the SPDI properties of the IoT/IIoT deployments can be defined at design time, as well as verified at runtime, triggering adaptations, if needed, at the network layer.